MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 1. The selected client certificate is valid and is under the correct root or intermediate CA.
 1. The certificate is not revoked (if CRL is enabled).

+> [!NOTE]
+> Most major browsers support performing a client certificate check.
+However, mobile and desktop apps often leverage built-in browsers that may not support this check and therefore affect authentication for these apps.

 For information on how to deploy client certificates see [Deploy Conditional Access App Control for Azure AD apps](proxy-deployment-aad.md).

 ## Supported apps and clients